Is the COVID-19 Vaccine Safe?

 In the past, vaccines have taken many years to develop.
 However, the relatively quick development of this vaccine does not mean safety measures were skipped.
 There are several reasons why the COVID-19 vaccines were developed faster than other vaccines:

-- The mRNA technology used to develop the COVID-19 vaccines has been years in development to prepare for outbreaks of infectious viruses.
-Thus, the manufacturing process was ready very early in the pandemic.
+- The technologies used to develop the COVID-19 vaccines have been years in development to prepare for outbreaks of infectious viruses.
+The manufacturing processes were ready very early in the pandemic.

-- China shared genetic information about the SARS-CoV-2 coronavirus when it was available, which gave vaccine developers an early start at finding a vaccine.
+- Countries shared genetic information about the SARS-CoV-2 coronavirus when it was available, which gave vaccine developers an early start at finding a vaccine.

 - The testing processes for the vaccines didn’t skip any steps, but the vaccine developers conducted some stages of the process simultaneously to gather as much data as quickly as possible.

 - Governments gave money to vaccine developers in advance, so the companies had resources they needed.

 - Some types of COVID-19 vaccines were created using messenger RNA (mRNA), a new technology that allows a faster approach than the traditional way vaccines are made.

 - Social media enabled companies to reach out to and enroll study volunteers, and plenty of people wanted to help, so there were enough research participants to test the COVID-19 vaccines.